 The Journal estimates that Reynolds has between 2,000 and 2,200 local employees.
 That’s just a small percentage of the jobs that Reynolds’ provided thirty years ago.
 Gone are the days when everyone in Winston knew someone who worked at Reynolds.
 Now, it’s more common for people to know someone who used to work at Reynolds.

-BAT’s acquisition of Reynolds is in many ways “business as usual,” as Gayle Anderson, president and chief executive of the Winston-Salem Chamber of Commerce, was quoted saying in Tuesday’s Journal.
+BAT’s acquisition of Reynolds is in many ways “business as usual,” as Gayle Anderson, president and chief executive of the Winston-Salem Chamber of Commerce was quoted as saying in Tuesday’s Journal.
 Anderson is right.
 But there is more to say on the topic.

-But losing Reynolds as an independent company is something to mourn even if it was long-predicted.
-BAT has had a grip on Reynolds since 2004 when Reynolds purchased Brown and Williamson from BAT, but BAT retained a 42 percent interest in the new company.
+Losing Reynolds as an independent company is something to mourn even if it was long-predicted.
+BAT has had a grip on Reynolds since 2004 when Reynolds purchased Brown and Williamson from BAT.
+BAT retained a 42 percent interest in the new company.
 When a 10-year moratorium on BAT increasing its share in Reynolds expired in 2014, it was widely expected that BAT would take full ownership of Reynolds at that time.
 But instead, BAT the master dealmaker encouraged Reynolds to acquire Lorillard’s crown jewel Newport brand, while offloading unpopular Reynolds brands, such as Winston’s and Salem’s to ITG Brands.

 Reynolds has been on the decline for decades.
 But that doesn’t mean we shouldn’t mourn the loss of Reynolds’ independence.
-Reynolds has been an unparalleled source of wealth creation in Winston-Salem, since 1913, the year Winston and Salem became one city and Reynolds’ introduced Camel cigarettes.
+Reynolds has been an unparalleled source of wealth creation in Winston-Salem since 1913, the year Winston and Salem became one and Reynolds’ introduced Camel cigarettes.

 High-tech jobs in the Innovation Quarter have replaced some of the thousands of manufacturing jobs lost in recent decades.
 But Winston has yet to find a real substitute for tobacco.
 Herbalife and Caterpillar pale in comparison to Reynolds.